AzuraCast/azuracast-docs/administration/docker.md

 There are some considerations when creating your own `docker-compose.override.yml`:

 - The file must be valid YAML using the standard [Docker Compose format](https://docs.docker.com/compose/compose-file/compose-file-v2/).

-- The file must use the same "version" header as the main `docker-compose.yml` file, currently `2.2`.

 - When modifying ports or other lists, you can only add new items, not remove existing ones.